itzg/docker-minecraft-server/README.md

 > **NOTE** Catserver only provides a single release stream, so `VERSION` is ignored

-### Running a Loliserver type server

-A [Loliserver](https://github.com/Loli-Server/LoliServer) type server can be used with

-    -e TYPE=LOLISERVER

-> **NOTE** Loliserver only provides a single release stream, so `VERSION` is ignored

-> **Disclaimer** The retrieval of the serverjar is not bulletproof.
-It can and probably will change in the future.

 ### Running a Canyon server

 [Canyon](https://github.com/canyonmodded/canyon) is a fork of CraftBukkit for Minecraft Beta 1.7.3.
 It includes multiple enhancements whilst also retaining compatibility with old Bukkit plugins and mods as much as possible.